A New Way Forward for Students

 Now is the time to put new ideas in action.
 It’s time to forget if and figure out how.
 It’s time to think bigger and bolder to create a new way forward, together.

-That means you can participate in a variety of virtual class formats that best fit your work and family schedule, while getting the help you need to succeed.
+You can participate in a variety of virtual class formats that best fit your work and family schedule, while getting the help you need to succeed.
 Together, we’ll adapt, recover, and stand up for tomorrow.

 |Winter 2021||Mostly remote|